Magnocellular red nucleus: Neuron Counts in pRN and mRN

 The absolute number of pRN and mRN neurons in the midbrain can be estimated.
 An analysis of complete sets of serial 40-μm glycolmethacrylate sections can be used to find this number.
 This was done on six young adult male rats, and a complete set of these serials sections for each rat were used to quantify the neuronal numbers.
 By using Cavalieri's method, the total volume of the red nucleus can be estimated.
-The optical disector method on the same set of sampled sections is then used to estimate the numerical density Nv, or the number of neurons within a certain volume ("subvolume") of the nucleus.
+The optical dissector method on the same set of sampled sections is then used to estimate the numerical density Nv, or the number of neurons within a certain volume ("subvolume") of the nucleus.
 The absolute number of neurons can then be found by multiplying the total volume of the nucleus by the numerical density.
 In rat brains, there is an average of 8394 pRN and 6986 mRN.

 The number of pRN and mRN can be used to gain a better understanding of how organisms differ in motor abilities.
 It has been reported that mice have a total of around 3200 neurons in the red nucleus, while rats have an average of nearly 15,400 neurons.
 Compared to rats, mice have inferior motor abilities in skilled reaching tasks, which has been reported to potentially be a result of the varying neuron counts in the red nucleus.